 - All of the time you have spent watching TV was instead spent reading books…

-- If all of the time you spent on social media was instead spent volunteering…
+- All of the time you spent on social media was instead spent volunteering…

-- If all of the time you spent playing video games was instead spent creating your own website…
+- All of the time you spent playing video games was instead spent creating your own website…

 Think about what you would do if you could repossess all of the time that you feel may have been wasted and you could, instead, reinvest it into something else – something more… Continue reading